thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Treating the numbers as a collection allows us to easily express a procedure to sort it.
 Notice that terms like ‘first’, ‘rest’, ‘left’, ‘right’ and ‘concatenate’ are operations appropriate for collections just as arithmetic is for numbers.

 While the steps above make for a perfectly reasonable program, English might as well be Greek to your servile pal the computer.
 We’ll need to write our program in terms even it can understand.
 This is where a programming language comes in.

 The language we’ll be using is a simple one comprised of only three things: functions, data and application.
 We’ve already mentioned numbers and collections, they fall into the category of data.
 Data is static and there is little more to it than what you see.
-Functions, little programs in their own right, are the doers that make a program worth writing at all.
-In our english program ‘first’, ‘rest’, ‘left’, ‘right’ and ‘concatenate’ acted as functions.
+Functions, little programs in their own right, are what make a program do anything at all.
 Application is how we combine functions and data to build new forms.
 If functions were verbs and data nouns, application would be how we form sentences.

 Application is expressed with a grouping of parenthesis in which the first element is always a function and any subsequent elements are inputs to the function.
 Often when we apply a function to data we say that we call the function on that data and it returns a result.
 Let’s multiply some numbers.

 <pre><code class="language-klipse">
 (* 3 -4.9 5/7)
 </code></pre>

 In the more familiar mathematical syntax this is equivalent to ‘3 x -4.9 x 5/7’.
-All the code in this tutorial can be editted by you and the computer’s output from each snippet is displayed just below it.
+All the code in this tutorial can be editted and the computer will reevaluate it and display the output from each snippet just below it.
 Try swapping one of the inputs for false.
 Because false has no meaning in the context of multiplication the computer will complain loudly.

 Chaining computations can be achieved by nesting expressions and this can be done to any depth.